Happy Birthday David Benoit

 Linus and Lucy

 Click here to Support Jazz on the Tube

 Pianist and composer David Benoit was born on August 18th, 1953 in Bakersfield, California.

-While attending El Camino College he proceed to study theory and composition, followed by film scoring classed at UCLA, and later became an assistant conductor of the L.A.
+While attending El Camino College he proceeded to study theory and composition, followed by film scoring classes at UCLA, and later became an assistant conductor of the L.A.
 Philharmonic.

 Benoit began his professional career in 1976 as musical director for Lainie Kazan and proceeded to work with Ann-Margret and Connie Stevens.

 In 1986, he signed to the GRP label as a solo artist.
 His recordings throughout the ‘80s, ‘90s, and ‘00s are mostly in the smooth jazz style.

 In 1987 David Benoit released his debut on GRP Records, “Freedom At Midnight” climbing to number five on the Billboard charts.

 Benoit, however, does have a grounding in straight ahead bop, featured on his 2000 LP Here’s to You, Charlie Brown!

 Two years later his 1989 offering on the label “Waiting for Spring” made it to number one.